paolodenti/spring-boot-custom-readiness/README.md

-# Spring Boot Custom Readiness custom probe
+# Spring Boot Custom Readiness Probe

 Custom readiness probe to set readiness to `up` when the service is ready.